cardano-foundation/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

 ## The Proposed Reward Formula

-The proposed reward retains the function of k for diminishing rewards based on stake but repurposes the a0 parameter for enforcing diminishing rewards based on pledge leverage.
-The equation equally balances both diminishing reward parameters.
-Instead of a0 ranging from 0.0 to infinity the a0 parameter is intended to range from 1,000.0 down to 1.0.
+The proposed reward retains the function of k for limiting rewards based on stake but repurposes the a0 parameter for enforcing reward limits based on pledge leverage.
+The equation equally balances both reward parameters.
+Instead of a0 ranging from 0.0 to infinity the a0 parameter is intended to range from 10,000.0 down to 1.0.
 An a0 value of 100.0 would require pools to pledge 1.0% of stake and an a0 of 1.0 would require all pools to be 100.0% pledged.

 <img src="new equation.png" width="400">